-The COVID-19 pandemic did not have a significant impact on the Group for the periods ended June 30, 2023 and December 31, 2022.
+The COVID-19 pandemic did not have a significant impact on the Group for the year ended December 31, 2022 and the period ended September 30, 2023.
 While the pandemic still poses some risk and uncertainties, the Group, however, remains confident in its ability to absorb some conceivable financial shocks that may arise due to volatile economic conditions.